-Each applicant can only submit one application.
-Funding will not be awarded for a new project if the applicant already has a Nessling project currently in progress.
+Each applicant can submit only one application in one category.
+Funding will not be awarded for a new project if the applicant already has a Nessling project in progress.

 Please carefully read through the instructions below and the grant criteria before submitting your application (keep scrolling even though the colour scheme changes).
 Each year we have to reject applications that are inadequate or do not comply with our instructions.

-The research grant can be awarded for several years at a time for the same project: a maximum of four years for PhD research (from the 2017 application process onward) and a maximum of two years for postdoc research.
-NB!
-Grants will be awarded for the entire grant period (from the 2017 application process onward) but we require annual reports on the project.
+The research grant can be awarded for several years at a time for the same project: a maximum of four years for doctoral thesis research and a maximum of three years for special call research projects.
+Grants are awarded for the entire grant period, but we require annual reports on the project.

-Grants are not awarded for finalizing PhD or other research projects.
+Grants are not awarded for finalising doctoral theses or other research projects.

-To make an application, you have to log in to the E-Nessi system, which you can register for on the first time of use.
+Grant applications are always made using the electronic E-Nessi system, which you can register for as a user on the first time of use.
 Through E-Nessi, you can also submit payment requests for funded projects, track the payment information of your projects, update your contact information and report project results.
-Before you can open the application form, you will need to complete an “application test” to ensure that you have read and understood the Foundation’s criteria and guidelines.

 To make a new application, click on Make an application.
-Please note that E-Nessi considers the person making the application to be the project leader, so the project leader must first register as a user.
+Please note that E-Nessi considers the person making the application to be the project leader, so the project leader must register as a user first.
 On the “Make an application” screen you are to select the General call option.
-If you are applying for continuation funding for a project that is already underway (projects started before autumn 2017), you can copy the project information from the old application under Copy information from an old application.
-The desired old application can be chosen from the menu.

-An application always gets a new project number, and you can modify an unfinished application through the main page.
+Each application always gets a new project number, and you can modify an unfinished application through the main page.
 When making an application, fill in or select the information required in the fields on all screens and save the information each screen at a time.
-Saving each screen is important to avoid losing information if the session is interrupted, for example.
+Saving each screen is important to avoid losing information in case the session is interrupted, for example.

 Text can also be copy/pasted into the fields.
 You can print the application by clicking on View printable form (PDF icon).